-- Section 2.2.1, "Remote Installation on Windows and Other Platforms," on page 24 - Section 2.2.2, "Remote Installation on a Windows Member Server," on page 25
+- "Remote Installation on Windows and Other Platforms" on page 24 - "Remote Installation on a Windows Member Server" on page 25

-2.2.1 Remote Installation on Windows and Other Platforms
+Remote Installation on Windows and Other Platforms

-You can install the .NET Remote Loader and driver shim on the Active Directory domain controller.
-And install the Identity Vault and the Identity Manager engine on a separate server.
+In a remote installation, you can install the .NET Remote Loader and the driver shim on the Active Directory domain controller and the Identity Vault and the Identity Manager engine on a separate server.

 Figure 2-1 Remote Loader and Driver on the Domain Controller

-This configuration is attractive if your Identity Vault and Identity Manager engine installations are on a platform other than one of the supported versions of Windows.
+This configuration is attractive if the Identity Vault and the Identity Manager engine are installed on a platform other than one of the supported versions of Windows.